 To make the crust, combine flour, sugar and salt in a mixing bowl.
 Alternatively, you can also process this in the food processor for 10 seconds.

-Cut chilled shortening into flour with two knives until mixture is uniform and shortening resembles large peas.
+Cut chilled shortening into flour with two knives until the mixture is uniform and the shortening resembles large peas.
 Do not overwork.
 You can also add this to the food processor in pulses.

-Beat egg (if using), water and vinegar together.
+Beat egg (if using), water, and vinegar together.
 Pour evenly over the flour mixture.
-Stir with wooden spoon until well combined and all of the mixture is moistened.
+Stir with a wooden spoon until well combined and all of the mixture is moistened.
 If making dough in a food processor, slowly add in the liquid mixture gradually, with the motor running.

 Without overworking it too much, shape dough into a ball and lightly flatten into a circle of about 10 cm.
 Wrap and chill for 30 minutes (or longer, if making ahead).
 If freezing, double wrap in plastic and freeze for up to 3 months.

-Hint: this recipe makes a 9-inch pie.
-Make a double batch (or even triple!) of this crust, and use the extra for decorations - or for freezing for later.
+This recipe makes a 9-inch pie.
+Make a double batch (or even triple!) of this homemade pie crust, and use the extra for decorations - or for freezing for later.

 Substitutions